marianoguerra/efene/docs/reference/expressions/struct.rst

         >>> Person1 = Person.name := "Mariano"

-the name of the attributes can be atoms or binary strings, all access made using an atom will lookup the attribute as binary string if not found as atom, if a string or binary string is given then the attribute will be looked up only as a binary string.
+the name of the attributes can be atoms or binary strings, all access made using an atom will lookup the attribute as atom first and then as binary string if not found, if a string or binary string is given then the attribute will be looked up only as a binary string.

 This is made to avoid converting strings to atoms since atoms are not garbage collected.
 Other reason for doing this is that JSON structs comming from the